laurenhamann/taylor-swift-blog/content/blog/Reputation/Song-list/this-is-why-we-cant-have-nice-things.md

 ---
-title: This Is Why We Can't Have Nice Things
+title: \"This Is Why We Can't Have Nice Things\"
 date: "2022-12-01"
 description: "Lyrics"
 album: Reputation